suzuki-shunsuke/tfcmt-docs/docs/mask-secrets.md

 sidebar_position: 560
 ---

-# Mask secrets
+# Mask sensitive data

 [#1083](https://github.com/suzuki-shunsuke/tfcmt/discussions/1083) [#1115](https://github.com/suzuki-shunsuke/tfcmt/pull/1115) `tfcmt >= v4.9.0`

-You can mask secrets in outputs of terraform.
+You can mask sensitive data in outputs of terraform.
-This feature prevents the leak of secrets.
+This feature prevents the leak of sensitive data.

 The following outputs are masked.